-Both players total the Strength (S) of all the Units, Vessels, and Structures in the Battle:
+Both players total the Strength ( ) of all the Units, Vessels, and Structures in the Battle:

-- The "Natural Strength" is the solution value as listed beside the Unit's picture on the Capital City Board, or its card, before bonuses are considered.
-For example, a Paladin has a Natural Strength of solution. - 2.
+- 1. The "Natural Strength" is the value as listed beside the Unit's picture on the Capital City Board, or its card, before bonuses are considered.
+For example, a Paladin has a Natural Strength of 4. - 2.
 Next add in all ability bonuses of Heroes, Vessels, and Structures that increase Strength.
 Defenders apply their abilities first, then the attacker.

-For example, the Paladin's ability "+ III" if at least 1 Serf is in his army" makes the Paladin IIII since his army has Serfs.

-3. Cast 1 Combat Spell to add to an army, decrease from an enemy army, or destroy enemy Units.
+For example, the Paladin's ability "+ I if at least 1 Serf is in his army" makes the - 3.
+Cast 1 Combat Spell to add to an army, decrease from an enemy army, or destroy enemy Units.
 The defending player always casts a Combat Spell first.
 Once defender does so or announces that they are not casting, the attacking player may then cast a Combat Spell.
 The defender may not cast a Combat Spell after the attacker has, however Interrupt Spells may still be cast.